isgsa/isgsa.github.io/docs/resources/orientation.md

 ## Housing
 We primarily recommend using Facebook or Craigslist to find housing in Ithaca.
 You could also use the #housing channel on the CIS slack or even word-of-mouth.

-Although Facebook is almost an archaeological site at this point, the [Cornell University Housing, Sublets & Roommates] (https://www.facebook.com/groups/1567221950234112) private group on Facebook is very good.
-Please send a request to join the group as soon as you accept your offer.
+Although Facebook is almost an archaeological site at this point, the [Cornell University Housing, Sublets & Roommates](https://www.facebook.com/groups/1567221950234112) private group on Facebook is very good.
+Please send a request to join the group as soon as you accept your offer, and start house hunting immediately.
 Alternatively, please contact the student leadership -- notably Dhruv Agrawal (Ithaca) and Tauhid Tanjim (Cornell Tech) -- for help in getting added to the group.

 Please use the following sites to search for apartments or standalone rooms  on Craigslist.
 * https://ithaca.craigslist.org/search/apa
 * https://ithaca.craigslist.org/search/roo

-To join the CIS slack, contact the student leadership (or an assigned mentor) to be added.
+To join the CIS Slack, contact the student leadership (or an assigned mentor) to be added.

 The most popular neighborhoods for graduate students are downtown (on or near the Ithaca Commons) and Fall Creek (located north of downtown).
 Both of these neighborhoods are a short bus ride or a 20 minute walk to campus.
 Fall Creek is a quiet, residential neighborhood that is close to both the Cascadilla Gorge and Ithaca Falls, but only a 5 minute walk from downtown.
 Downtown has larger, newer apartment buildings, but it can be a bit noisy because of bars and restaurants.